Enpass Password Manager Review 2023

 Enpass does a number of things well.
 Its pricing model is reasonable, particularly in light of its highly useful free desktop version and lifetime license fee.
 We liked the software as well since it includes all of the most important features, a user-friendly interface, and reliable autofill.
 A handful of features are either missing or underdeveloped but this isn't the end of the world.

-Some features that we expect from password managers were nowhere to be found, however: No support is offered for classic multi-factor authentication, and password sharing seems to be poorly secured.
+Some features that we expect from password managers were nowhere to be found: No support is offered for classic multi-factor authentication, and password sharing seems unsafe.
 Extras like a security center or automatic password changer also aren't part of the Enpass package.

 Taken together, there's definitely some space between Enpass and the best password managers on the market.
 All the same, its strong desktop performance and reliability mean that it shouldn't be overlooked entirely.